jcs/sdorfehs/README.md

 ### Bar

-sdorfehs has a bar window which is shown temporarily to display status messages or the output of certain commands.
+sdorfehs has a bar window which displays status messages or the output of certain commands.
 By default, this bar is made sticky with the `barsticky` setting which forces the bar to be permanently affixed to the top or bottom (configurable with the `bargravity` setting) of every virtual screen displaying the